 Do you need an Italian Dictionary Online?
 I have discovered a handy Italian dictionary and wanted to share it with all of you.
 Have you heard about Duolingo before?
-Well, you can now search for the meaning of words inside the Duolingo platform.
+Yeah, I’m pretty sure you have!
+Duolingo also has a place to look up the words you do not know.
 And it’s completely free.

 Have you heard of Duolingo?

-Most of us have been learning Italian online using Duolingo.
+Most of us have started learning Italian online using Duolingo.
 If you haven’t tried it yet, click here to see what I’m talking about (it’s free too).

 But in this article, we won’t talk about Duolingo’s Italian course.
 We’re here to talk about the Duolingo Dictionary.